urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise7.md

 ## WebSocket connection setup

-When not connected to the Game Lobby WebSocket interface, show the "welcome" component, player name input and "Connect" button.
-Redirect (using `Redirect` from react router) to "/" when the URL is anything else.
+When not yet connected to the Game Lobby WebSocket interface, show the "welcome" component, player name input and "Connect" button.
+Redirect (using `Redirect` from react router) to "/" when the URL is anything else and the connection has not yet been established.
 All other components must be shown only after a connection has been established.

 ## Links